 In Plato’s dialogue Crito, we have an account of an attempt by Crito to rescue Socrates from death.
 Crito had devised a way of escape, but Socrates refused.
 Socrates’ adamant refusal to save his own life gives us yet another glimpse into the life of this humble philosopher who changed the course of Western civilization.

 Unlike today in the West, executions in the ancient world were carried out very soon after the trial.
 But because of a religious custom, Socrates’ execution was postponed for a month.
 Every year, a state galley from Athens would set out on a religious mission to the island of Delos, sacred to the god Apollo.
 During the time when the ship was away, no executions were allowed.1 When the dialogue opens, the ship is expected to arrive back at Athens at any moment.

 The story becomes heartwarming when we learn that Crito and Socrates were childhood friends.
-Imagine your best friend being hours from death, and you believe you have the ability to save him from an otherwise certain end.
+Imagine your best friend on the brink of death, and you’ve the power to save him from a certain end.
 Consider also the frustration and sadness you would feel when your friend refuses to take you up on your offer.

 Crito’s Early Morning Visit to Socrates